-Head Injuries Can Alter Genes In The Brain According To New Study
+Head Injuries Can Alter Genes In The Brain, According To New Study

 Researchers also discovered that nearly two dozen of the changed genes had been found in both the hippocampus and the blood, which they say presents the possibility of a gene-based blood test being able to determine whether a brain injury has occurred following a head trauma.
 This methodology may also make it possible for doctors to predict whether a head injury may lead to particular neurological diseases such as Alzheimer’s or Parkinson’s.
 The new study has opened up a new avenue for helping doctors diagnose mild traumatic injuries better.

 The researchers are now looking closely into the master genes identified in the study to find out whether it’s possible to cause changes in other genes through modifications.
-In that case, the master genes presents many opportunities for new treatments.
+In that case, the master genes present many opportunities for new treatments.
 They also have their sights on studying the phenomenon in people who have suffered from brain injuries.

 [Featured Image by aetb/Thinkstock]